frictionlessdata/datapackage/source/data-packages.rst

           data.

 There are NO other required fields.
-However, there are a variety of common fields that can be used.
+However, there are a variety of common fields that can be used which we detail below.

 Recommended fields
 ~~~~~~~~~~~~~~~~~~